AbProgr/ds-and-algo/hash-table/README.md

 - Different languages have a different term for it, with a slight difference in its implementation (dictionaries -> python, maps -> java, hash tables -> ruby and objects -> JS).
 - They use key/value pair to store and locate data.
 - Data is stored in unordered/random memory locations.
-- The provided key is one way hashed by the language's built-in hash function and then stored.
+- The provided key is passed through hash function to generate a identifier for memory location where data will be stored.
 - In JS, objects can have a key as any data type (internally all of them gets converted to a string).
 - ES6 added map type, they accept any data type as key and maintain insertion order of keys.